The 7 Best Ways to Boost Collagen

 Near-Infrared LightLYMA LYMA Laser Starter Kit goop, $2,700SHOP NOW

 Red, Blue, and

 Red and Blue LightDr.
 Dennis Gross DRx SpectraLite FaceWare Pro goop, $435SHOP NOW

 Powerful Topicals Really Help

 Retinoids are the gold-standard topical ingredients within dermatology.
 “They’re the most effective topical therapy for stimulating the new healthy production of collagen and the reorganization of existing collagen,” Anolik says.
-That said, ingredients like alpha hydroxy acids, vitamin C, and peptides can all help stimulate collagen production over time.
+That said, ingredients like alpha hydroxy acids (check out our exfoliating serums), vitamin C (we love a vitamin C serum), and peptides can all help stimulate collagen production over time.

 goop Beauty GOOPGLOW 20% Vitamin C +